monchopena/bdunk/_posts/2021-06-14-your-own-hosting-like-a-boss-4-of-5.markdown

 We are going to use the [repository of this webpage][bdunk] and [GitHub Actions][github-actions].

-First we need to create an Environment and 3 secrets:
+First we need to create 3 repository secrets:

 - REGISTRY_USER: the registry user
 - REGISTRY_PASS: the password for registry